gkossakowski/gkossakowski.github.io/content/posts/2021-12-16---Bitcoin-software-plasticity.md

 tech in either bear or bull direction; I was busy with other things.
 The recent thrill around the latest wave of crypto innovations in the form of DeFi and DAOs made me look into the movement more closely.
 I also wondered whether in December 2021 they let people in San Francisco without handing in an opinion on decentralization _du jour_.
-So on my plane ride from Miami to San Francisco, I picked up the original Bitcoin publication "Bitcoin: A Peer-to-Peer Electronic Cash System".
+So on recent my plane ride from Miami to San Francisco, I picked up the original Bitcoin publication "Bitcoin: A Peer-to-Peer Electronic Cash System".

 It's a nine pages long, a beautifully written paper.
 My computer science brain regions lit up when I